mikeleo03/SpringBoot-Angular-Software-Documentation/Week 05/Lecture 09/Assignment 02/README.md

     $ ./run.sh
     ```

 If all the instruction is well executed, the main-view will be something like this.
+Open [localhost:8080](http://localhost:8080) to see the view.

 ![Screenshot](img/start.png)